mikkellu/profeat2/README.md

 Prerequisites
 -------------

-To build ProFeat from source you need the Glasgow Haskell Compiler (ghc) and the cabal-install tool.
-These tools may be provided by the package repository of your OS, alternatively see [www.haskell.org/downloads][haskell.org/downloads] for downloads and instructions.
+Download and install the `stack` tool from [Stackage](www.stackage.org).

+If you do not have a recent version of GHC on your system (at least version 7.10), run

+    stack setup

+in the project directory (containing the `stack.yaml` file) to install the compiler.

 Building ProFeat
 ----------------

-*   It is recommended to build the package in an isolated environment by creating a cabal sandbox (otherwise profeat and all its dependencies will be installed to your user package database).
-Make sure you create the sandbox in the directory that contains the `profeat.cabal` file:

-        cabal sandbox init

-*   To build ProFeat, execute the following command in the project's root directory (the directory containing the `profeat.cabal` file):
+To build ProFeat, run the following command in the project's root directory (containing the `stack.yaml` file):

+    stack build

+Optionally, you may run

-        cabal install
+    stack install

-    The executable will be written to `profeat/.cabal-sandbox/bin/profeat`.
+to copy the `profeat` binary to ~/.local/bin.